• Share this on:

 Tips:

-2. Through what channels can you get finance and accounting services on the European market?
+2. Through which channels can you get finance and accounting services on the European market?

 How is the end market segmented?

 The European FAO market is large.
-All European companies are potential buyers of finance and accounting services, because they all have to deal with financial transactions and their country’s tax system.
+All European companies are potential buyers of finance and accounting services because they all have to deal with financial transactions and their country’s tax system.
 However, some segments are more interesting to focus on than others.
-The easiest way to segment the finance and accounting market is by vertical market (type of industry) and by horizontal market (type of service).

-The largest horizontal markets within finance and accounting services are payrolling and AR/AP roles.
+The largest horizontal markets within finance and accounting services are payroll and AR/AP roles.
 Most finance and accounting service providers offer more than one of the services mentioned in Figure 1.
 It is recommended that you do the same, since most European companies prefer working with service providers that can offer multiple (or all) services.
+Type of industry

 Type of industry